-(i) Internal assessment for each course would be continuous and dates for each internal test/practical test will be pre-notified in the time table for teaching or placed separately as a part of time table.
+- (i) Internal assessment for each course would be continuous and dates for each internal test/practical test will be pre-notified in the time table for teaching or placed separately as a part of time table. - (ii) Each subject teacher shall coordinate this activity and maintain the record of the internal tests conducted.

-Heads Marks Evaluating Authority
+(iii) Heads Marks Evaluating Authority

 Marks for journal 05 Concerned

 Experimental work carried by student 15 practical incharge

 Viva-voce 05

 Total marks 25